 Skip to content

-She has been involved in public health research with Menzies School of Health Research since 1994 and also the Cooperative Research Centre for Aboriginal Health.
-Christine was a member of the Primary Health Reform group, working to the NT Aboriginal Health Forum, which led the significant expansion and reform of all Aboriginal primary health care services in the Northern Territory.
-She is currently a member of the National Aboriginal and Torres Strait Islander Health Equality Council.
+Christine is currently the State Committee Chair for the Royal Australasian College of Physicians.
+She was a member of the Primary Health Reform Group, which involved working on the NT Aboriginal Health Forum, and led the significant expansion and reform of all Aboriginal primary health care services in the NT.
+From 2009-2013, Christine was also a member of the National Aboriginal and Torres Strait Islander Health Equality Council.

 Christine is actively involved in promoting tobacco control initiatives and promoting discussion and actions to improve social determinants for Aboriginal people.
 Her particular research interests include:

 In 2016, Christine was awarded the Menzies Medallion for her significant contributions to Aboriginal and Torres Strait Islander health in the Top End.